 Reason #3 – You didn’t use enough priming sugar

 Even if you used the easily fermentable corn sugar and exercised monk-level patience while bottle conditioning, your beer might still turn out flat if you don’t use enough of the sweet stuff.

 Too little priming sugar will result in little or no carbonation in your beer, no matter how long you let it condition.
-Too much priming sugar in your beer will result in over-carbonation at best and exploding beer bottles (bottle bombs) at worst.
+Too much priming sugar in your beer will result in over-carbonation at best and exploding beer bottles at worst.

 Reason #4 – The priming sugar wasn’t mixed thoroughly

 What if only some bottles of homebrew are flat?